tim273/weather_radio_scripts/README.md

 The Raspberry Pi works very well with Power Over Ethernet (PoE), in the case where you want to put it somewhere where there is no power outlet available or in a closet or somewhere else out of sight.
 You'll need a PoE injector: https://www.amazon.com/TP-LINK-TL-PoE150S-Injector-Adapter-compliant/dp/B001PS9E5I/ and a splitter: https://www.amazon.com/gp/product/B019BLMWWW.
 There are also PoE switches available such as this one: https://www.amazon.com/dp/B01MRO4M73 If you get a PoE switch, you will not need the injector, but will still need the splitter.
 Using PoE will combine the power and ethernet into one cable and you will not need a power supply for the Raspberry Pi.

+Starting with the Raspberry Pi 3 B+ model, there is built in support for PoE with the official PoE hat (https://www.raspberrypi.org/products/poe-hat/ coming soon as of this writing), this would elimiate the need for a splitter and if you have a PoE switch, you could plug your cable directly from the switch to the Raspberry Pi.

 ### The Antenna

 If you can't get good reception with the included antenna, you could strip off the jacket of some standard TV coax and expose 17 1/4 inches of bare center wire, then mount that somewhere up high indoors (like an attic), or build a 1/4 wave ground plane antenna (more on that here: http://www.hamuniverse.com/2metergp.html) and that can be mounted using 1 or 1 1/2 inch PVC pipe with a cap.
 Just drill a hole in the cap to fit the threaded end of the SO 239 connector and the connect the coax from the other side.
 Here the parts you need to build a 1/4 ground plane antenna: